rust-lang/book/second-edition/nostarch/chapter15.md

 which allows `Box<T>` values to be treated like references.
 When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Box<T>` type’s `Drop` trait implementation.
-Let’s explore these two types in more detail; these traits are going to be even more important to the functionality provided by the other smart pointer types we’ll be discussing in the rest of this chapter.
+Let’s explore these two traits in more detail; these traits are going to be even more important to the functionality provided by the other smart pointer types we’ll be discussing in the rest of this chapter.